aztecrex/learn-inventory/README.md

 initial feature cycles and is thus wholly unsuitable for use during your own RGR cycles.

-For the project skeleton and assignment instructions, see [the cjlearn project](https://github.com/cjlearn/learn-inventory).
+For the project skeleton and project instructions, see [the cjlearn project](https://github.com/cjlearn/learn-inventory).